-A new report by Deloitte highlights the growth in the adoption of robotic process automation (RPA), with 67% of large corporates implementing this technology internally.
-The benefits of RPA are multiple, including:
+A new report by Deloitte highlights the growth in the adoption of intelligent process automation (IPA), with 67% of large corporates implementing this technology internally.
+The benefits of IPA are multiple, including:

 Interest in applications for blockchain technology also abounds, and a new report from Spiceworks found that 56% of large enterprises plan to adopt blockchain-enabled technology by 2020.
 41% of those surveyed believed that IT automation will have the biggest impact on businesses.

 The effectiveness of new technology is dependent on having the right talent within an organisation to drive adoption, and TechRepublic reports that employees of big banks are increasingly expected, if not required, to learn coding skills.

 Over on our blog this week, legal industry advisor to encompass, Amy Bell, provides a primer on understanding source of funds and source of wealth.

 And if you need to improve your understanding of intelligent process automation, our recent blog post, To Automate is Human, takes a detailed exploration of the rise and benefits of automation technology.